-We discuss our results in detail elsewhere in “Why is there female under-representation among philosophy majors?
-Evidence of pre-university effects” (Baron, Dougherty and Miller ms), so we will only summarize them here.<7> We surveyed a cohort of undergraduate students in a large introductory level philosophy course at the University of Sydney.
-The survey asked students the extent to which they agreed with statements like "I can imagine myself becoming a philosopher", so that we could look for any gender differences in students' levels of agreement.
-A survey was administered at the beginning of the course and then, again, at the end of the course, in order to determine the extent to which men’s and women’s attitudes toward philosophy had changed across a first-year course.
-This enabled us to determine whether and the extent to which women’s attitudes changed more than men’s across the course and vice versa.
-589 participants completed the survey in the first lecture; 123 participants completed both the first lecture and last lecture surveys.

 In our study, the pre-university effects hypotheses were supported by two pieces of evidence.
 The first came from looking at the numbers of students intending to major at the first lecture.
 Almost two thirds of the students in the class were female.
 So if there were no pre-university effects, then we would expect a similar fraction of students intending to major to be female.
 But when we looked at the gender ratios of students intending to major in the first lecture, we found the statistically significant result that slightly less than half were female.
 The second piece of evidence for pre-university effects was the statistically significant gender differences in students’ attitudes in the first lecture: female students were less likely to believe that they could do well in philosophy, were less able to imagine themselves becoming philosophers, predicted they would be less comfortable participating in classroom discussions, and found philosophy less interesting than male students.

 Which pre-university effects hypothesis does this support?
 We found no evidence that female students considered philosophy disproportionately unhelpful for achieving their goals in life.
 But the hypothesis that students come into the classroom with a gender schema pertinent to philosophy was supported by certain clustering effects.
 What we discovered, using a broad correlational analysis, was that female students’ reduced interest, reduced confidence, reduced ability to self-conceive as a philosopher and reduced comfort in class all predicted one another.
 This clustering of responses is what we would expect if a gender schema were operative, since such a schema would likely encode a set of interrelated attitudes toward philosophy of this kind.